hashcloak/shami-rs/README.md

 This project is intended to be a learning resource for people who want to know the first steps on implementing a network for an MPC protocol, as there is no (or very few) material on the topic.
 Also, it presents a basic, non-performant implementation of the field arithmetic for those curious about it.

+> [!NOTE]
+> Contributions to improve this project are welcome and encouraged.

 ## How to run